sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Try the different features of the Domain Objects.
 Add a few more Entities and Value Objects to `model.btdesign`.
 Add different types of Attributes and References.
 For example you can add a new Module named customer, with a `Customer` entity, which has a Reference to rented `Media`.
 Maybe with a rental contract Value Object in between, containing time period and price.

-Regenerate with `mvn generate-sources -Dfsculptor.generator.force.execution=true` and look at the generated Java code and JPA annotations.
+Regenerate with `mvn generate-sources -Dfsculptor.generator.force=true` and look at the generated Java code and JPA annotations.

 ### Documentation of domain model